jenilg1/DL_LAB_Assignments/README.md

 # DL_LAB_Assignments
-All the Assignments that were covered in lab are uploaded in this repository.
+All the Assignments that were covered in the lab are uploaded in this repository.